 We evolved with them and they are also in us: our eyes, brain and veins all follow fractal arrangements.
 So take a break, and as time allows, take this prescription: a 20-minute Nature Walk with Fall Fractals.

 It will help you, ‘Keep Calm + Carry On,’ as that old British slogan goes.
-And what could be more important for everyone at the end of 2020. 🙂
+And what could be more important for everyone in our times. 🙂